 The conscious mind then makes space for things that have been suppressed and repressed for years to arise from depths of the subconscious and unconscious mind.

 At this point, we start recalling random events from early childhood and other long-forgotten incidents.
-Don’t try to relate these events with your present life.
+Don’t try to relate these events to your present life.
 Just observe them.

 After that comes the second phase, which is usually the most uncomfortable and may even be traumatic for some.
 I, in this phase, was experiencing nightmare dreams and sleep paralysis.
 It was scary.